murphyka/Reveal-IG/README.md

 # result.attr: (D,) attributions in standardized output units
 # sum(result.attr) ≈ E[f(x_test)] − E_{pool-uniform}[f(x)] ≈ f(x_test) when y is standardized
 ```

-The tabular method integrates along an entropy path in pool-assignment space: at
-each path position, feature i is sampled from the training pool using a softmax
-with per-feature temperature τ_i(s), calibrated so that the value-collapsed
-assignment entropy equals s · H_max_i.
-Gradients are computed in closed form
-(no autograd in the integration loop).
-See the paper for details.

 ## Package layout